 Reclamation materials will be placed as facilities acquire their final topography through deposition and any landform grading.
-Placement of reclamation materials will be accomplished using large equipment, primarily bulldozers and dump trucks with some use of backhoes and front-end loaders.
-All placement areas will be monitored to confirm that post-placement densities are acceptable for reclamation.
-It is recommended that monitoring be conducted using a nuclear densometer, which is the most efficient and reliable method for taking numerous density measurements in reclamation materials with high coarsefragment contents.
+Placement of reclamation materials will be accomplished using heavy equipment, All placement areas will be monitored to confirm that post-placement densities are acceptable for reclamation.
+It is recommended that monitoring be conducted using a nuclear densometer, which is the most efficient and reliable method for taking numerous density measurements in reclamation materials with high coarse-fragment contents.
 The recommended sampling intensity is one sample per hectare.
 Placed reclamation materials will also be checked for placement depths and erosion risks.
-Soil placement operations are to be directed by a QP.
+Soil placement operations are to be directed by a QRP.